Politics MAStudy level: Postgraduate

 If you meet all the criteria required by any one category, including any residence requirements, your institution must charge you the home rate.
 You only need to find one category that you fit into.

-The Faculty of Arts and Humanities is joining two of our school’s completely refurbished Art and Design buildings and adding a range of new facilities, which is planned to fully open in 2023.
-This will include a hyper studio for students across all disciplines to collaborate on projects together4.
+The Faculty of Arts and Humanities is joining two of our school’s completely refurbished Art and Design buildings and adding a range of new facilities4, which is planned to fully open in 2023.
+This will include a hyper studio for students across all disciplines to collaborate on projects together.

 Arts and Humanities Building